axibase/atsd/rule-engine/README.md

 * [Generate derived metrics](derived.md)
 * [Log alert to file](logging.md)

 Triggers for all actions may be configured separately.
-For example, it's possible to configure a rule so that logging events are generated on all repeated occurrences whereas email messages are sent every 6 hours.
+For example, you can configure a rule such that logging events are generated on all occurrences whereas email messages are sent every 6 hours.

 ## Correlation